Download Our Free Psilocybin Sourcing Guide

 Hi there!
 We sincerely hope that you’ve found valuable takeaways that resonate with your current intentions.
 To explore research-based education, stay updated with psychedelic news, and benefit from practical how-to articles, we encourage you to head over to our resources page.

-If you’re seeking personalized advice and are prepared to take the first step toward a therapeutic psychedelic experience, we invite you to book a consultation with our team of experienced psychedelic concierges.
+If you’re seeking personalized advice and are prepared to take the first step toward a therapeutic psychedelic experience, we invite you to book a consultation with our team of experienced psychedelic concierges or to fill out a matchmaking form.

-This consultation is more than just a conversation; it’s an opportunity to be matched with a trustworthy local facilitator.
+This is an opportunity to be matched with a trustworthy local facilitator.
 You’ll be seamlessly connected to our rigorously vetted network of psychedelic guides, ensuring potential matches align with your needs.

 Psychedelic Passage offers confidence and peace of mind by alleviating the burden of having to guess who’s right for you.
 If you want to discover how Psychedelic Passage can help you, we empower you to learn more about our services and check out client testimonials from those who’ve gone before you.

 Your healing path is uniquely yours, and our commitment is to serve you at every juncture.
-Psychedelic Passage: Your Psychedelic Concierge — The easy, legal way to find trustworthy psilocybin guides, facilitators and psychedelic assisted therapy near you in the United States.
+Psychedelic Passage: Your Psychedelic Concierge — The easy, legal way to find trustworthy psilocybin guides, facilitators and psychedelic coaching near you in the United States.

 Learn More About Our Network